dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-mtd-android.md

 # Resolve a threat found by a Mobile Threat Defense app

 Mobile Threat Defense has found a potential threat on your Android device, and you must fix the issue to regain access to your company or school email, apps, and files.
-Depending on how your compmany has set up Mobile Threat Defense, you will use one of the following apps to resolve these kinds of issues.
+Depending on how your company has set up Mobile Threat Defense, you will use one of the following apps to resolve these kinds of issues.

 * [Lookout for Work](you-need-to-resolve-a-threat-found-by-lookout-for-work-android.md)
 * [Symantec Endpoint Protection Mobile](you-need-to-resolve-a-threat-found-by-skycure-android.md)